jayfk/statuspage/README.md

 If you want to use your own domain to host your status page, you'll need to create a CNAME file in your repository and set up a CNAME record pointing to that page with your DNS provider.

-If you have e.g. the domain `mydomain.com` and your GitHub username is `myusername` and you want your status page to be reachable under `status.mydomain.com`
+If you have e.g. the domain `mydomain.com`, your GitHub username is `myusername` and you want your status page to be reachable at `status.mydomain.com`

 - Create a `CNAME` file in the root of your repository